Join David Tian on the “DTPHD Podcast” as we explore deep questions of meaning, success, truth, love, and the good life.

 They can judge.
 They can say, “No judgment” when it’s to their benefit.
 But as soon as you’re judging someone who disagrees with you, and from that space, the mindfulness person like, “You don’t believe.
 You don’t agree with me about judgment?
 Well, I judge you for not believing me about judgment.”
 Ridiculous.
 It’s like where’s the logic here?
 So hopefully, people are not that switched off on their brains.
 They can turn them back on.
 You realize the English word “judgment” is completely being ripped out of context here, being used for its own purposes, in a rhetorical, polemic way, by these mindfulness people.

 And hopefully, they’ll be able to discern the difference between right and wrong so they don’t smack Tommy in the face just because they don’t like him.
 So, we’re teaching them these things.
-We’re actually teaching them to evaluate, to be smart, to be street smart, to not get hoodwinked, to be turned on, to have the brains turn on.
+We’re actually teaching them to evaluate, to be smart, to be street smart, to not get hoodwinked, to you know all of that stuff, to be turned on, to have the brains turn on.
 So, they’re evaluating.
 But what you do about your evaluation is a separate thing.
 I think all mindfulness people would benefit a lot from a serious course on philosophy or logic, but those are very different things.

 So, to condemn judgment is a judgment in itself.
 So, I feel like I’m in a debating class now, so there we go.
 And the other thing is the moralism, right?
 So there’s this one technique that moralistic people like to use, is: If they can rope in certain concepts that are, in terms, that have connotations that are rich, and they can use them for their own means.
 They can warp them and then they become – if you’re a discerning philosopher, you realize that guy, that philosopher is using that word in a very specific way that is different from a dictionary definition of it.
 And that’s totally fair.
 If you can’t do that, then you’re really tied down.